k4tie113/team28project/README.md

 # team28project
 Team 28: Upasana Puranik, Onuva Ekram, Katie Li.
-We created a website called the "cognitive cavern". contains a matrix to type in daily tasks, a checklist to check off how many things you did today to improve mental health, a quiz to see how mentally aware you are,
+We created a website called the "Cognitive Cavern". contains a matrix to type in daily tasks, a checklist to check off how many things you did today to improve mental health, a quiz to see how mentally aware you are,